toknapp/python-sdk-upvest/README.md

 Using the address, Jane is now able to receive funds in her Ethereum wallet on John's platform.
 Thus she sends Ethereumfrom her current Ethereum wallet provider and sends the funds to her newly created wallet on John's platform.

 ### Transaction Sending
-After a couple of days, Jane would like to buy a new road bike, paying with Ethereum.
-The address of the seller is: `0x6720d291A72B8673E774A179434C96D21eb85E71` and Jane needs to transfer 1ETH.
-As quantity is denoted in Wei (Ethereum smallest unit), John will need to implement a transformation of this amount.
+After a couple of days, Jane would like to buy a new road bike, paying with Ether.
+The address of the seller is `0x6720d291A72B8673E774A179434C96D21eb85E71` and Jane needs to transfer 1 ETH.
+As a quantity it's denoted in [Wei](http://ethdocs.org/en/latest/ether.html#denominations) (Ether's smallest unit), John will need to implement a transformation of this amount.
 The transaction can be sent via the Upvest API making the following call:
 ```python
 # Retrieving Jane's wallet_id
 wallets_of_jane = clientele.wallets.all()